-Fifteen Regional Networks were defined during the VTrans2040 VMTP 2025 Needs Assessment, Regional Networks refer to the major economic regions of the Commonwealth and are based on the designated Metropolitan Planning Organization (MPO) areas in Virginia.
-MPOs are regions greater than 50,000 in urban area population and are considered the primary centers of Virginia's regional economies.
+Fifteen Regional Networks were defined during the VTans2040 VMTP 2025 Needs Assessment.
+Regional Networks refer to the major economic regions of the Commonwealth and are based on the designated Metropolitan Planning Organization (MPO) areas in Virgina.
+MPOs are regions greater than 50,000 in urban area soculation and are considered the primary centers of Virginia's regional economies.
 The Regional Networks encompass the MPO boundary and any county that is included as part of the MPO boundary.
 The Regional Network includes all transportation infrastructure and facilities inside the regional jurisdiction boundaries.
-Outside those boundaries, those facilities associated with a Regional Network Need that extends beyond the regional analysis area are considered part of the Regional Network.
+Outse facilities associated with a Regional Network Need that extends beyond the regional analysis area are considered part of the Regional Network.
 Regional networks serve commuters, intra-regional, and local travel.